new-vera-field/workspace-yarn2-example/README.md

-mn k kjn # Working example of a vue TS app working in a monorepo with yarn v2
+lhbkujnjkmn k kjn # Working example of a vue TS app working in a monorepo with yarn v2

 ## Instructions
 1. Clone the repo